arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

     - Clear enough?
     - Do we need to restrict the length of the response?
     - Would it help if we make a new field to indicate that the student answer is correct/incorrect?
+    - Ask for common misconception in the few-shot examples?
+Can we ask to show where this mistakes has been made in the few-shot examples?